apache/logging-log4cxx/admin/staging.md

     - `ln -s 1.2.0 old_stable`
 1. Update `.htaccess` so the final `RewriteRule` redirects to the new version
     - `RewriteRule ^(.*)$     /log4cxx/1.3.0/$1      [R=temp,L]`
-1. push the `asf-staging` branch to github and wait a bit
+1. Push the `asf-staging` branch to github and wait a bit
     - `git add 1.3.0 latest_stable old_stable .htaccess`
     - `git commit -m "Add the 1.3.0 documentation"`
     - `git push`